 It’s funny how life comes full circle sometimes.
 That’s especially true for chef Michael Smith.
-As one of Canada’s best known chefs, TV personality and prolific cookbook author, he has traveled the globe and cooked in many kitchens.
+As one of Canada’s best-known chefs, TV personalities, and prolific cookbook authors, he has traveled the globe and cooked in many kitchens.

 Last year, he returned to one that was very familiar – the one at Inn at Bay Fortune, a pretty property located on the eastern side of Prince Edward Island and an hour from its provincial capital, Charlottetown.
 He worked there for seven years early in his career more than two decades ago.
 Now, he’s back.
 This time as its owner, along with his wife Chastity.

 Smith is no absentee owner.
-He is front and centre, a frequent presence on property.
-Guests turn into giddy fans when they see him, requesting photos, asking for hugs, shaking his hand and requesting signatures on one of his cookbooks (available for sale by the front desk).
+He is front and center, a frequent presence on property.
+Guests turn into giddy fans when they see him, requesting photos, asking for hugs, shaking his hand, and requesting signatures on one of his cookbooks (available for sale by the front desk).
 He’s a gracious, warm host, happy to chitchat and ask how they enjoyed their stay.

 In the future, the inn will be able to accommodate more guests.
 Smith has big plans for this property, starting with a new tower which will house new rooms.
 Then he’s going after a Relais & Chateaux designation and Wine Spectator awards.
 It’s just a matter of time.
 The inn is his primary passion and he wants it to showcase the best of what P.E.I. offers.
 He’s content to stay in the province and serve as innkeeper and host.
 (He and his family live in the area.)